T. J. Nevin's prisoner photograph of William RYAN at 1983 exhibitions

-The Press described William Ryan as "respectably attired" in September 1870 at his appearance in court on charges of forgery.
+The press described William Ryan as "respectably attired" in September 1870 at his appearance in court on charges of forgery.
 They also reported that he was someone who showed deep emotions when given sentence, and someone even prone to dissembling, fakery and over-acting.
-Care for his personal appearance was not attentuated by a prison sentence, it seems.
+Care for his personal appearance was not attenuated by a prison sentence, it seems.
 When Thomas J. Nevin photographed Ryan for police and prison records at the Hobart Gaol during Ryan's six years of incarceration, the resulting photograph showed a clean shaven, nicely groomed and neatly dressed man in a prisoner's uniform, someone with a quiet and self-contained demeanour all round.

 Photographed by T. J. Nevin 1874